CourseShare FAQ for UMN Students

 The syllabus that you receive from the sending university will have information about required and optional course materials.
 If books and other materials are required, your syllabus will likely have information about purchasing.
 Generally these materials will not be available for purchase at the UMN Bookstore.
 The new Course Works program does not include materials for received CourseShare courses, because the instruction is coming from outside of UMN.
 Please be advised that if you sign up for the Course Works Complete option, materials for courses with the LANG subject will not be included.

-The TandemPlus program is open for all students, including those enrolled in CourseShare courses.
+Consider the TandemPlus program, which is open for all students, including those enrolled in CourseShare courses.
 It’s a great opportunity to practice the language you’re learning with native speakers and meet other students.